ShannonNell/UoT-coding-challenge-5/README.md

 # Challenge 5 Work Day Scheduler Starter Code

 ## Description
-A timed coding quiz with multiple-choice questions.
-This app runs in the browser and features dynamically updated HTML and CSS and is powered by JavaScript.
+Calendar app that allows user to save events for each hour of the day.
+This app runs in the browser and features dynamically updated HTML and CSS and is powered by jQuery.

 Done as a challenge for UoT's Coding Bootcamp.